jqwik-team/jqwik/README.md

 <div style="font-size: 150%; font-weight: bold">
 Github issues have been disabled temporarily.
+The reason is the continuing spamming from folks angry about the Anti-AI Clause.
+I'd rather disable only the creation of new issues and allow browsing of existing issues and discussions.
+However, this seems not possible with the current GH web site.
 </div>

 <hr>